 Sweet apricot seeds are sometimes sold as snacks or for baking, and they contain very little or no amygdalin, a controversial component in the kernel.
-People eat apricot seeds as a snack, very much like nutritious almonds.
-Bitter apricot seeds, on the other hand, do contain amygdalin, which can raise cyanide levels once consumed.
+People eat apricot seeds as a snack, very much like nutrition-rich almonds.
+Bitter apricot seeds, on the other hand, definitely contain amygdalin, which can raise cyanide levels once consumed.

 The worrisome issue here is that many times apricot seeds aren’t labeled properly, whether they are sweet or bitter, and snacking on handfuls of these tasty seeds is potentially dangerous to your health.
-It’s hard to find a clear answer about the safety of these seeds — sweet apricot kernels are known to boost immunity and fight off bodily infections, but there is also a major debate about amygdalin (or laetrile) and its efficacy as a natural cancer treatment.
+It’s hard to find a clear answer about the safety of these seeds — sweet apricot kernels are known to boost immunity and fight off bodily infections, but there is also a major debate about its chemical compound amygdalin (or Laetrile, its patented drug name, or so-called “vitamin B17,” its marketing name) and its efficacy as a natural cancer treatment.

 There has been interest in using apricot kernels, which are inside the seeds, to fight cancer because of this toxic chemical that fights cancer cells before it’s converted to cyanide and spread throughout the body.
 Some researchers believe that the cyanide would only harm the cancerous tumor, but scientific studies suggest that this isn’t always true.